Baby Yoda to hit Build-A-Bear workshops

 Continue Reading Below

-After emerging as an internet sensation, the Child, referred to more often as "baby Yoda," will be available tp purchase at Build-A-Bear workshops this spring, Build-A-Bear CEO Sharon Price John announced at an investment conference on Tuesday.
+After emerging as an internet sensation, the Child, referred to more often as "baby Yoda," will be available to purchase at Build-A-Bear workshops this spring, Build-A-Bear CEO Sharon Price John announced at an investment conference on Tuesday.

 DISNEY CASHES IN ON BABY YODA MERCHANDISE